ADHD Genes: Exploring the Role of Genetics, Environment, and Neurochemistry in ADHD

 Over the past couple of decades, research has shown contradictory results for many different vitamins and minerals.
 Magnesium, for example, was shown to be a little lower, on average, in kids with ADHD than in kids without ADHD.
 However, clinical trials on supplemental magnesium don’t show that it has much of an effect — except in kids who are truly deficient.

 The evidence seems a little stronger that children with ADHD are likely to have lower zinc and iron levels than the control group without ADHD.
-Again, supplementation studies don’t show that restoring mineral levels effectively mitigate symptoms.[ref][ref][ref]
+Again, supplementation studies don’t show that restoring mineral levels effectively mitigates symptoms.[ref][ref][ref]

 I want to point out, though, that what holds true for a group of kids with ADHD may not be true for an individual.
 It is possible that magnesium, zinc, or iron could be key for an individual who is deficient in that mineral.